lililuanluan/rocket/README.md

 #### Strategy configuration
 To change a specific strategy's configurable parameters (e.g. RandomFuzzer) you can edit the `config/default_RandomFuzzer.yaml` file.
-Alternatively, create a new yaml file and pass its relative path to the CLI using the `--config` option.
+Alternatively, you can create a new YAML file and pass its relative path to the CLI using the `--config` option.

 Overriding strategy parameters is also possible through the CLI using